ARCH 7003 Managing Cities: History and Theory

 Legacy Code 101633

-Description This unit concerns philosophical thought and critical thinking in public planning.
+Description This subject concerns philosophical thought and critical thinking in public planning.
 It develops an understanding of planning theories and examines past and present trends in this area.
 It reviews the theoretical frameworks for an insight into planning processes and analyses the economic, spatial and socio-political dimensions of activities involved.

 School Social Sciences